isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 ## Extending an IC

 If you wish to extend the validity by another year, you may apply via the [online application form](https://go.gov.sg/icdv) found on the [NTP website](http://www.ntp.gov.sg/) for an extension at least 14 days before the IC expires.
+Each application will typically be processed within two working days upon receipt of the completed application with all relevant supporting documents.

 ## Conditions of Import